 Getting Unexpected Flyers?
 (Check the shape of your bullets)

-The curved shape of a bullet (called the ogive) is more consistent than the overall length of the bullet.
-This is due to the irregular shape of the tip on most bullets.
-Therefore, you can verify the consistent length of your handloads more accurately by measuring from the ogive to the base.
-Your chamber pressure and accuracy is also affected a great deal more by the ogive than by the actual bullet length.
-Most shooters that are experienced at reloading already know this.
+The curved shape of a bullet (called the ogive) is more consistent than the actual tip on most bullets.
+Therefore, you can verify the Overall length (OAL) of your handloads more accurately by measuring back from the ogive to the base.
+Your chamber pressure and accuracy is affected a great deal more by the positioning of the bullet ogive than by the actual bullet tip.
+Most experienced reloaders keep this in mind when inspecting their bullets; and when measuring the OAL of their handloads, they measure back from the bullet ogive.

 Accurate length measurement